QuentinRa/blog.quentinra.dev/tools/vim/index.md

 # Surviving in vim ...

-Here a summary of vim.
+Here is a summary of vim.

 You have two modes (at least for now), check at the bottom left of your screen